mattcone/static-guide/content/chapter-6-customizing-your-hugo-website.md

         url = "/about"
 ```

-Save the changes to the `config.toml` file.
+Save the changes to the `hugo.toml` file.

 Let's preview our website again.
 If you left the Hugo server running in your terminal application, you can switch back to your web browser to see the updates—your web browser should have reloaded the changes automatically.
 You should see the link to the About page in the top navigation, as shown below.